 IntraWeb 17 is taking a huge jump forward and needs to rely on the latest features available in modern browsers.
 Final browser support is to be determined and will also depend on the time frame of final release and how each browser performs against the advanced features needed.

 IntraWeb 17 will have dual mode pages (see below for more info).
 For the old type forms/pages that exist currently in IntraWeb 16 and prior, the browser requirements will be more flexible.
-For the new page type browser support will be stricter and is what is listed below:

 - Chrome: 43 or possibly higher.

 - Firefox: 45 or possibly higher.